Steven Carrington: Season 5

-Sammy Jo kidnaps Danny, and demands $30,000/month for his return.
-However, Claudia convinces Adam to help get Danny back, and Sammy Jo returns to New York, defeated.
+Sammy Jo kidnaps Danny and demands $30,000/month for his return.
+However, Blake convinces Adam to help get Danny back, and Sammy Jo returns to New York, defeated.

 Meanwhile, Steven is distressed by his mother's arrest for the murder of Mark Jennings, Krystle's ex-husband.
 After an anonymous tip to the DA, Steven is called as a witness where he testifies that he saw his mother push Mark off her balcony.
 Alexis is furious and disowns Steven.
 Her lover, Dex, discovers that disgraced former Congressman Neal McVane, disguised as Alexis, is the real killer.
 After her acquittal, Steven and his mother reconcile when she realizes it was a case of mistaken identity and he returns to work at ColbyCo.

 In episode 91, Steven and his family learn that Fallon has been killed in a plane crash with her lover, Peter DeVilbis.
 In episode 96, Steven learns that he has another sister, Amanda, born after his parents divorced and raised by Alexis' cousin.
 Although Alexis denies it at first, eventually she admits that Amanda is Blake's daughter.

 At work, Steven meets a gay co-worker named Luke Fuller.
 Although Luke is attracted to Steven, their relationship is platonic at first.
-Claudia, however, is troubled by the growing friendship between the two men, and eventually has an extramarital affair with Dean Caldwell.
+Claudia, however, is troubled by the growing friendship between the two men and eventually has an extramarital affair with Dean Caldwell.
 When Steven learns of the affair, he sleeps with Luke.
 In episode 105, "Triangles", Steven decides to end the affair and reconcile with Claudia.
 However, by episode 110 Steven tells Claudia that while he loves her, he also loves Luke.
 Claudia, prompted by Adam, flies to Mexico to divorce Steven in episode 112.
 Steven's affair with Luke strains his relationship with Blake, especially when Steven invites Luke to be his escort to Amanda's wedding to Prince Michael of Moldavia.